Artezaru/pyblenderSDIC/docs/source/usage_doc/installing_pyblenderSDIC.rst

 .. seealso::

-    :doc:`usage_doc/running_scripts` for more information on how to run scripts in Blender.
+    :doc:`running_scripts` for more information on how to run scripts in Blender.

 If the installation of ``pyblenderSDIC`` don't install all the dependencies, you can add the following lines to the script: